voodootikigod/node-rolling-spider/README.md

 1.0.1 - Fixed issue with disconnect not calling callback function

+1.0.2 - Fixed issue with drone not responding

 ## License

 Copyright (c) 2015 Chris Taylor.
 See `LICENSE` for more details